random-labs/ledgerjs-stellar/README.md

 ### Running the command line demo scripts

-Make sure to disable browser support in the app settings
 ```
 $ yarn script [operation]
 ```

-Open `src/operations.js` for a list of relevant operations.
+`src/operations.js` contains the list of the operations you can run.

 ### Running the browser demo

-- Make sure to enable browser support in the app settings
 - Build the browserified file as described above.
 - Run `python HttpsServer.py`
 - In Chrome open `https://localhost:4443/browser/index.html`